SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionAgent/GetRecipientStatisticsFromProjectMembers.md

 # NSRecipientStatistics GetRecipientStatisticsFromProjectMembers(Integer projectId)

-Returns a NSRecipientStatistics object with a count of addresses, emailaddresses and emailaddresses based on members in a project.
+Returns an NSRecipientStatistics object with a count of addresses, emailaddresses and emailaddresses based on members in a project.

 ## Parameters